Ishaan24/Movie-Ratings-Predictor/README.md

 Problem description:

 In this we will use the movie ratings collected from everyone in the class to build a ratings predictor.
-For the purposes of this assignment the ratings of the following four movies have been removed: A Fantastic Woman, Loveless, The Insult, The Square.

 Training set: Use the data in train.csv to train the recommendation/ratings system.
 It is the same as the data collected as part of Movie Night survey with 1) the email